karripar/react-development/example-app/README.md

+Open [This link here](https://users.metropolia.fi/~karripar/hybrid-react-build/) to view it in the browser.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.